Former US president Joe Biden diagnosed with 'aggressive' prostate cancer

 Biden lost a son, Beau Biden, in 2015 due to brain cancer.

-In 2022, Biden revived an Obama-era program known as Cancer Moonshot, seeking to reduce the death rate from cancer by at least 50 per cent over the next 25 years.
+In 2022, Biden revived an Obama-era programme known as Cancer Moonshot, seeking to reduce the death rate from cancer by at least 50 per cent over the next 25 years.